 What can I expect during surgery for a buffalo hump?

 Buffalo hump surgery can usually be performed on an outpatient basis at our fully accredited surgical facility on our beautiful campus, where our highly qualified nurses will pamper you.
 Our nurses are certified in advanced cardiac life support, which ensures the highest level of supervision, evaluation, and care in the unlikely event of an emergency.
-We also work with board-certified anesthesiologists.

 Because the procedure is best performed with the patient in the prone position, a brief general anesthetic is recommended to protect the patient’s airway and to offer maximum comfort.